 Application of HEPA Air Purifiers

 Despite their numerous benefits, activated carbon air purifiers rarely use a standalone carbon filter because they are not as effective against particulates.
-This is why many air purifiers that use activated carbon come with HEPA air filters.
+Many air purifiers that use activated carbon comes with HEPA air filters.

 How do Activated Carbon Air Purifiers work?

 Activated carbon air purifiers remove air pollutants through a process known as adsorption, which is different from absorption.
 In absorption, the substance being removed is absorbed into the structure of the absorbent.
 This is how a sponge absorbs water.
 However, in adsorption, the substances (pollutants) stick outside the carbon.

 As the air gets into the air purifier and is forced via the activated carbon filters, the carbon adsorbs air pollutants, trapping them.
 According to a paper by the Ohio Environmental Agency (2), a single gram of activated carbon can have hundreds of square meters in surface area for adsorption.